0x486F626F/compression/README.md

 A set of the number of spaces: reading the decoded string so far left-to-right, char-by-char

+* the number of spaces at the beginning of the text + 1 is stored
 * for each space encountered, the number of spaces at that point + 1 is stored in the binary string
-* for each period encountered, the number of spaces immediately before it + 1 is stored
+* for each period encountered, the number of spaces immediately before it + 1 and after it + 1 are stored
-* the number of spaces at the end of the text is stored
+* the number of spaces at the end of the text + 1 is stored

 (note: for all of these, once the number of spaces is stored, all multiple spaces are deleted)